torres11991/dap-curriculum/Section09/Tableauno1.md

 ### Join

+Combines data in order to filter and get rid of duplicate content

 - Data format is consistent across ALL sources
 - Involves small amounts of data
 - Data is at the same level of detail across sources

 ---
+# Summary

+In this lesson we went over possible career paths Data Analytics leads to and four tools used to prepare data in Tableau.